Photo Hannah Knight

-The Birmingham EcoPark is the Wildlife Trust’s education centre in Small Heath, East Birmingham.
+EcoPark is the Wildlife Trust’s environment centre in Small Heath, East Birmingham.
 Each year thousands of young people take part in its wide and varied activities, in exciting surroundings with a wide range of habitats and demonstrations of sustainability.
-It is also the base for PAWS (People and Wildlife Services) our practical conservation subsidiary.
+It is also the base for PAWS (People and Wildlife Services), our practical conservation arm.

 - Growing trees and vegetables.

 - Minibeast hunts

 If your school is interested in visiting EcoPark, please get in touch.
 As well as our wide range of standard activities, our skilled staff will be happy to discuss putting together a custom package to suit your needs.
 We an also arrange activities at your school or a nearby wildlife site.
 We also offer services for the creation of school nature areas, willow sculptures, greenwood shelters see the practical projects section for more details.

 We are a Learning Outside the Classroom accredited site.